lucasavila00/beff/web/docs/docs/cli.md

 ### Serialization

 Beff will check that types which are part of your schema must be JSON Serializable.
-If you include a type that is not on the schema, the compiler will report an error.
+If your schema includes a type that is not JSON Serializable, the compiler will report an error.

 #### Valid Example